sigopt/black/README.md

 _Black_ can be installed by running `pip install black`.
 It requires Python 3.6.0+ to run but you can reformat Python 2 code with it, too.

+#### Install from GitHub

+If you can't wait for the latest _hotness_ and want to install from GitHub, use:

+`pip install git+git://github.com/psf/black`

 ### Usage

 To get started right away with sensible defaults: